taratran/kwk-level-2-lecture-003-html-part-1/README.md

 At this juncture, don't fixate on memorizing which attributes do what, or which tags are most appropriate where.
 There are simply too many tags and attributes to memorize in one sitting.
 Your time is better spent using your Google-fu whenever you encounter an obstacle to displaying what you would like to in HTML.
+*Model using W3Schools to find models of what the code should look like*

 ## Moving Forward